DevTRUCKer/Essential-Dynamic-Library/README.md

 You can work with filesystem.

-Also you can control your window, most window functions not only used for your game window it also can work with other windows but keep in mind that some windows uses a different styles so it may not work with it.
+Also you can control your window, most window functions not only used for your game window it also can work with other windows, but keep in mind that some windows uses a different styles so it may not work with it.

-And there is alot more i can tell you... but am so lazy for that go check by yourself the example project it has a guide note!
+And there is a lot more i can tell you... but am so lazy for that go check by yourself the example project it has a guide note!

 If i update the library the project will be updated too!